thundercore/developers-portal/docs/referral-contract.md

 ---
 id: referral-contract
-title: Get more transactions with referral solidity
+title: Get more users with referral solidity
 ---

 There is no better marketing strategy than referral marketing, when one of your existing customers raves about you in front of their friends.
 Lots of popular dapps, including, [Fomo3d](https://exitscam.me/), [My Crypto Heroes](https://www.mycryptoheroes.net), [HyperSnake](https://www.hypersnakes.io/e/e/d/index.html)..., has referral mechanism.